 6. The principal/designee will contact you following the investigation for an appointment to discuss the concern.

-7. A written summary from the meeting will be provided to the complainant by the principal within five school days following the meeting.
+7. A written notice of the outcome of the investigation will be provided to both parties by the principal within five school days following the meeting.

 8. If the grievance is not resolved, the grievant may submit an appeal in writing within five school days to the District 504 Coordinator.